mark-watson/haskell_book/manuscript/textprocessing.md

   print $ email d
 ~~~~~~~~

-Notice that in line 14 that I specified the expected type in the **decodeJSON** call.
+Notice that in line 13 that I specified the expected type in the **decodeJSON** call.
 This is not strictly required, the Haskell GHC compiler knows what to do in this case.
 I specified the type for code readability.
-The Haskell compiler wrote the **name** and **email** functions for me and I use these functions in lines 16 and 17 to extract these fields.
+The Haskell compiler wrote the **name** and **email** functions for me and I use these functions in lines 15 and 16 to extract these fields.
 Here is the output from running this example:

 {lang="haskell",linenos=on}
 ~~~~~~~~